dorinbotan/vim/README.md

 ### Project file browser（NERDTree）

 In this configuration，I use [**NERDTree**](https://github.com/scrooloose/nerdtree) as file browser.
-The NERDTree allows you to explore your filesystem and to open files and directory.
+The NERDTree allows you to explore your filesystem and to open files and directories.
 It also allows you to hide files or set bookmarks etc. In NERDTree window input `?` can get the opration guide.
 This configuration filters out `.pyc`, `.git`, `.hg`, `.svn` etc.

 #### Configuration